getgrav/grav-plugin-smartypants/README.md

 # Options

     enabled: true           // Enables or Disables the entire plugin for all pages.
-    process: true           // Processes Smartypants (can be set on specific pages to enable processing individually)
+    twig_filter: true       // Enables or Disables the twig filter
+    process_title: false    // Enables or Disables processing on page titles
+    process_content: true   // Enables or Disables processing on page contents
     options: qDew           // Smartypants-specific configuration options

 The options are described in detail on the [PHP SmartyPants GitHub Site](https://github.com/michelf/php-smartypants): https://github.com/michelf/php-smartypants